-In trigger classification, a notable observation is the models' inability to properly classify the noun acts associated with triggers.
-Figure~\ref{fig:cf_events} demonstrates this issue, where we find instances such as that the true Request Action Data event is confused with Request Action for 39\% times and that the true Deliver Meeting Data is confused with Deliver Action Data for 27\% times.
-This challenge can be attributed to the usage of similar words or phrases by email senders when triggering specific noun acts.
-For instance, in the case of the trigger ``\textit{will attend the seminar}'' BERT struggles to correctly recognize that a seminar is a type of meeting, leading to the incorrect classification of Deliver Action Data instead of Deliver Meeting Data.
-This reveals an additional challenge of \dataset, i.e., large language variations due to the abstract event type definition which consequently leads to variations in the noun acts of triggers in \dataset.
-On the contrary, previous event extraction datasets \cite{walker2006ace, wang2020maven} solely focused on verb-act triggers, thus overlooking the complexities associated with noun acts and the resulting language variations.
+\newparagraph{Classifying the Noun Acts of Triggers.} In trigger classification, models struggle to properly classify noun acts associated with triggers.
+For example, we observed instances where the true event Request Action Data was confused with Request Action 39\% of the time, and Deliver Meeting Data was confused with Deliver Action Data 27\% of the time (Figure~\ref{fig:cf_events} in Appendix~\ref{App:noun_triggers}).
+Such challenges arise from similar words or phrases used by email senders to trigger specific noun acts.
+For instance, when the trigger is ``\textit{will attend the seminar}'' BERT fails to recognize that a seminar is a type of meeting, resulting in incorrect classification as Deliver Action Data instead of Deliver Meeting Data.
+This highlights a challenge in \dataset, where abstract event-type definitions lead to language variations and variations in noun acts of triggers.
+On the contrary, previous event extraction datasets \cite{walker2006ace, wang2020maven} have focused mainly on verb-act triggers, overlooking the complexities of noun acts and the resulting language variations.

-\paragraph{Extracting Non-Continuous, Shared Triggers.} A qualitative analysis of both models reveals that they struggle in identifying non-continuous, shared triggers.
-Specifically, we observe that BERT was unable to segment spans that trigger multiple events.
-For example, in emails containing shared triggers with short distances, such as ``\Example{\uwave{\ul{Attached}} \TW{the report} and \uwave{the redlines}.}'', it identifies one Deliver Data event with the trigger ``\textit{Attached the report and the redlines}''.
-In contrast, for emails with longer distances between triggers, BERT identified only the first part of the trigger before conjunctions like "and" (refer to Table \ref{tab:analysis_shared_trigger} in Appendix~\ref{App:shared_triggers} for more examples).
-Intriguingly, BART was able to correctly extract shared triggers with such shorter distances in the majority of cases, but it still couldn't handle the longer distances.
+\newparagraph{Extracting Non-Continuous, Shared Triggers.} We observe that BERT was unable to segment spans that trigger multiple events.
+For example, in emails containing shared triggers with short distances, such as ``\Example{\uwave{\ul{Attached}} \TW{the report} and \uwave{the redlines}.}'', it identifies one Deliver Data event with the trigger ``\textit{Attached the report and the redlines}''. {Meanwhile, when there is a long distance between the two partially shared triggers, BERT can identify only the first one.
+We include examples in Appendix~\ref{App:shared_triggers}.} Intriguingly, BART was able to correctly extract shared triggers with shorter distances in the majority of cases, though it still couldn't handle the longer distances.
 These findings are consistent with a similar study conducted by \citet{sheng-etal-2021-casee} where the authors also argue the limitations of sequence labeling approaches for such shared triggers.